Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective

-CNN is deployed on the network controller to manage the flow control for multiple users, aiming to optimize resource usage.
+A CNN is deployed on the network controller to manage the flow control for multiple users, aiming to optimize resource usage.
 Based on the network information such as bandwidth, available resource, user requests, the network controller can learn the new resource usage patterns for better allocation.
-The authors in \cite{803} focus on the use of DRL for resource management in network slicing.
-Here, a deep Q-network controller tries to seek a bandwidth sharing solution to achieve a fair and optimal bandwidth resource with respect to available resource and dynamic user demands without knowing the specific network model.
-Another work in \cite{804} also considers DRL as a solution for resource management in network slices.
-In the presence of uncertain network slice demands, designing an autonomous controller with the ability to interact and explore the environment to make decisions for resource allocation is desired.
-Deep Q network can fulfil this requirement by using an agent that estimate the state-action distribution where slice demands are regarded as states while allocated resources are seen as actions.
-The implementation results show that the combination of a reward-clipping scheme and duelling deep network improves the bandwidth allocation under different slicing scenarios.

-\subsection{Lessons learned}
+\subsection{Lessons Learned}